 When to take the LSAT

-- UNH Prelaw Advising recommends that you take the exam the fall (Sept or Oct) one year prior to when you wish to begin law school, or before.
+- UNH Prelaw Advising recommends that you take the exam by the fall of one year prior to when you wish to begin law school, or before.

 - PowerScore provides a good explanation of this timeline.

 - Many students make the mistake of diving into LSAT prep, without taking the time to understand the LSAT first.

 - Understand what the three sections are, how the test is scored, and what your score means.

 - Law Schools will still see a report of each score, and most will accept only your highest score.

 - UNH Prelaw Advising still recommends that you take the LSAT once and prep extremely well.

 - Retakes are only advisable if you realistically believe that you can increase your score by at least ten points, and if you plan to do something dramatically different in your test preparation before the second attempt.